starlake-ai/starlake/docs/docs/cloud/azure.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: Microsoft Azure
+title: Azure Synapse Spark Pools
 ---

-## Storage Accounts
+## Running Locally

 Starlake need to access ADFS.
 You need to provide the credentials in one of the three ways below :